hcronk/oco_vistool/README.md

 # oco2_modis_vistool.py

-The purpose of this script is to pull Aqua-MODIS RGB images from Worldview using the NASA GIBS API and overlay various OCO-2 data fields for case study analysis in support of OCO-2 cloud and aerosol screening validation.
+The purpose of this script is to pull different RGB images (depending on the user's choice from Encoding.csv) from Worldview using the NASA GIBS API and overlay various OCO-2 data fields for case study analysis in support of OCO-2 cloud and aerosol screening validation.

 It can be used as a command line tool to plot any data in the OCO-2 CO2 or SIF Lite file, filtered by warn level, quality flag, and/or footprint number where applicable.
 It can also be called as a function from within another Python program for expanded use with other datasets.